jukkahuhtamaki/jukkahuhtamaki.github.io/portfolio/cv.md

 * Co-chair, Managing Platforms and Ecosystems Minitrack, HICSS 2019
 * Associate Editor, Data Science and Predictive Analytics Track, ICIS 2018
+* Member of the Open Science and Research Working Group at Tampere University, 2018

 <!-- positions as editor-in-chief, editor, or member of editorial boards of scientific and scholarly journals and publication series
 referee for scientific and scholarly journals